Ahish9009/ash/README.md

 ./ash
 `
 # Features

+- Set of custom written in Built-In commands
+  - The list of built-in commands can be found [here](#Built-In-Commands)
 - Supports semi-colon separated commands
   - Eg. `ls ; cd ..; echo`
 - Supports multiple piping